Catechism of Symon Budny: Content

-So that your Princely Graces would not only love foreign languages but also... deign to love this long-glorious Slavic language and occupy yourselves with it.
-For it is a just thing that your Princely Graces should deign to love the language of that people, among whom your ancient ancestors and their Princely Graces, the fathers of your Princely Graces, held glorious and foremost positions.

 The writer-polemicist resolutely condemns the tendency in the Polish–Lithuanian Commonwealth to remove the "Ruthenian language" (Old Belarusian language) from use and replace it with Polish.

 The preface, citing the Apostle and the Gospel, promotes the idea of the necessity of studying the foundations of faith, as one cannot save one's soul merely by performing church rituals and giving gifts to the clergy.
 Appropriate textbooks are needed, and the author of the preface offers readers a small book for now, hoping to prepare a more detailed edition in the future.

 In addition to presenting specific provisions of Christian doctrine, the book raised issues relevant to that time, such as the civil duties of a person, attitudes towards public office, the right to own land, and the attitude of Christians towards wars, among others.

 Linguistic features

 Phonetics

 The Catechism became a model for using the ancient Belarusian language understandable to the common people.
 Folk speech is used here much more widely and consistently than in the editions of Francysk Skaryna.
 Despite the religious theme, the Catechism, according to Professor Leŭ Šakun, approaches the works of contemporary secular literature of Lithuania in its linguistic and stylistic features, which had already moved quite far from Church Slavonic bookishness.

 Among the distinctive phonetic features of the Belarusian dialect, which Budny was one of the first to consciously reflect in his work, are: